-Description: Hanover Township acquired the Izaak Walton property in FY 2013, and consists of 11 acres of wooded land that includes a lodge built in the 1940's.
-To maximize the utilization of the 11 acre property, a more permanently constructed bridge, walking path and elevated board walk will lead through the southwest portion of the reserve, which mostly consists of forest and wetland south of Poplar Creek.
-Currently an archery range resides in the southwest corner of the reserve and a pathway would provide easier and more frequent accessibility.
+Description: Hanover Township acquired the Izaak Walton property in FY2013, and consists of 11 acres of wooded land that includes a lodge built in the 1940's.
+To maximize the utilization of the 11-acre property, a walking path and elevated board walk will lead through the southwest portion of the reserve, which mostly consists of forest and wetland south of Poplar Creek.
+Currently an archery range resides in the southeast corner of the reserve and a pathway would provide easier and more frequent accessibility.
 On the northern side of Poplar Creek, Hanover Township is looking to add a designated picnic area with drinking fountains and pavilion shelter as well as an amphitheater.
-This project is set for completion by FY2021 contingent on the State of Illinois Open Space Land Acquisition and Development grant funding.
+This project is set for completion by FY2022 contingent on the State of Illinois Open Space Land Acquisition and Development grant funding.